kubajj/Computatis/website/components/ch-alerts.md

 # ch-alerts

-Shows an alert green alert with 'Správně' when users result is right and red alert with 'Špatně' when it is not.
+Shows a green alert with 'Správně' when users result is right and red alert with 'Špatně' when it is not.

 ## Props